 Gwendolyn is the mother of two young adult sons and is a part of Bethel Mennonite Church in Gladys, VA.
-She teaches music at two church schools to grades 1-12 and provides elderly care for a widow three nights a week.
-She also works from home giving private music lessons, writing and recording scripture songs and choral music (singthekjv.app) and making pottery (facebook.com/kjvpottery).
+She teaches music at two church schools and provides elderly care for a widow several nights a week.
+She also works from home giving private music lessons, setting the Bible to music (singthekjv.app) and making pottery (facebook.com/kjvpottery).
 Gwendolyn graduated from Cedarville University with a BA in piano performance and BME in music education.
-She received an MS degree from Longwood University and an Ed.D. degree from the University of Virginia in Administration and Supervision.
+She received an MS degree from Longwood University and an EdD degree from the University of Virginia in Administration and Supervision.
 Gwendolyn served in the Virginia public school system for eleven years: five as a music teacher grades preK-8 and six years as an assistant principal, grades ranging from 5-12.
 In 2003, Gwendolyn returned to music, composing songs out of her personal pain and brokenness under the pseudonym Tirzah Joy (“Tears of Joy”).
 Her passion is that all may find the peace that comes from surrendering their lives fully to our loving Lord.
 It is impossible to trust Him too much!

 West Jefferson, OH

 Lloyd has been a music instructor at Sarasota Christian School (Florida), Rosedale Bible Institute (Ohio) and Daystar University (Nairobi, Kenya).
-He holds a BA in Music Education (Eastern Mennonite College, 1971), and an MA in Music Education with a choral conducting / vocal concentration (Ohio State University, 1987).
-He directed the Rosedale Chorale and other school/community choirs during his active teaching years, later served as an itinerant music resource for various congregations in Germany, directed the Hope Singers (Poland) from 2004-2018, and continues periodic musical activities and teaching ranging from weekend events to choral tours.
-He is self-employed as a choral arranger and composer (lillychapelpress.com), choral / vocal resource person, painter, handyman and commercial driver.
-He enjoys a variety of historic and international music, along with private aviation, motorcycling, mechanical tinkering, travel, and more.
+He holds a BA in Music Education (Eastern Mennonite College), and an MA in Music Education with a choral conducting / vocal concentration (Ohio State University).
+He directed the Rosedale Chorale and other community and touring choirs during his active teaching years, served as an itinerant music resource among Mennonite churches in Germany, and directed the Hope Singers (Poland) from 2004-2018.
+He continues periodic musical activity with teaching, choral events, and composition, and has an ongoing passion for significant congregational worship and singing.
+He is self-employed as a choral arranger and composer (lillychapelpress.com), painter, handyman and commercial driver.
+Lloyd enjoys a variety of historic and international music, private aviation, motorcycling, mechanical tinkering, travel, and continues seeking an accurate working definition of "retirement".
 He is married to Mary (Slabaugh), formerly from Hartville, OH.